Page views in 2024 to date: 13

 Discussion:

-Epidermoid cysts are the most common cutaneous cysts, typically appearing on the face, scalp, neck, and trunk (see Skin-Nonmelanocytic tumors chapter, eMedicine).
-Most lesions originate from the follicular infundibulum, so the clinical term "sebaceous cyst" is inaccurate.
+Epidermoid cysts are the most common cutaneous cysts, typically appearing on the face, scalp, neck and trunk (eMedicine: Epidermal Inclusion Cyst [Accessed 21 March 2024]).
+Most lesions originate from the follicular infundibulum, so the clinical term sebaceous cyst is inaccurate.
 Histologically, these lesions are lined by keratinized epithelium with a distinct granular layer.
 The cyst contains lamellated keratin but no calcification.